Serving Columbus And The Polk County Area Since 1949

-Chief Bobby Arledge joined the fire department in 1996.
-He became Chief when the previous Chief of 38 years, Geoffrey Tennant retired.
+Chief Tony Priester joined the fire department in 2007.
 He has held various positions in the fire department, including Leiutenant, Captain, Assistant Chief and Deputy Chief.
-Bobby is a level 2 fire instructor and also a member of the Polk County Rescue Squad.
-He lives in Polk county with his wife and 4 children.
+Tony is firefighter 1 & 2 certified, EMR, Hazmat operation certified, VMR, and resuce suba diver.
+He lives in Polk County with wife and 2 children.
+Tony's nickname is Preacherman.

 Jim Dorsett, Safety Officer

 John Stratman, Training Offiicer